voukatas/C-Playground/CCache/README.md

 1. SET Command
 - Usage: SET <key> <value> <TTL>
 - Description: Sets a key-value pair in the cache with a Time-To-Live (TTL) in seconds.
+If TTL is set to 0, then the key doesn't expire.
 - Response: OK\r\n if the operation is successful.
 Returns an error if memory allocation fails or the TTL is invalid.
 Example:
 ```bash